 In its capacity as the metropolitan planning organization for Pinellas County, Forward Pinellas adopts a Transportation Improvement Program (TIP) by July 1 annually to ensure that the County is eligible to receive State and Federal funding for transportation projects.
 The TIP contains project descriptions, schedules, and corresponding funding allocations regarding transportation improvement projects for the Florida Department of Transportation (FDOT), the 25 local governments of Pinellas County, Pinellas Suncoast Transit Authority (PSTA), local airports, and the Port of St. Petersburg.
 The projects include new construction, reconstruction, capital purchases, and maintenance work associated with roads, sidewalks, trails, transit services, airports, and the port, and the Transportation Disadvantaged Program.
 The TIP also identifies the MPO’s priority projects for State and Federal funding.
-A map tool that shows TIP projects is available here.

 The FDOT will periodically request amendments to the TIP in situations where projects are modified or added to the five year schedule.
 Projects may be modified due to changes in funding, scheduling or scope of work.